lab1092/blender-manual_ja/manual/modeling/meshes/selecting.rst

    Edit mode selection buttons

-In :guilabel:`Edit mode` there are three different selection modes.
+In *Edit mode* there are three different selection modes.
 You can enter the different modes by selecting one of the three buttons in the toolbar.

-Using the buttons you can also use more than one selection mode at a time by :kbd:`shift-lmb` clicking the buttons.
+Using the buttons you can also use more than one selection mode at a time by :kbd:`Shift-LMB` clicking the buttons.

 Vertices
    Selected vertices are drawn in orange, unselected vertices in black, and the active or last selected vertex in white.